adlai/scalpl/README.md

 the increased volume is _only_ beneficial when the market moves match the targeting feedback cycle (mismatch accelerates the "running-over").

+* The specific version of Murphy's Law applicable here is that if you ever look back at the screen after your account was profitable, you will find that it has managed to enter a losing position while your attention was elsewhere.

 ## Past Performance

 * Although it's more indicative of others' past shame, than anybody's future luck, there were a dozenscore happy days aiming at an APR north of a lucky number seven.

+* There is no cause for suspicion of bucket shop shenanigans below sustained alpha extrapolating to quarterly doublings.
+Although _daily_ alpha can easily cross this level due to the misfortunes of others, a weekly sustain has yet to be witnessed.